-Although arthritis is a common cause of finger swelling, other conditions — such as injuries, preeclampsia, and trauma — can also cause finger swelling, inflammation, and pain.
+Arthritis is a common cause of finger swelling.
+However, other conditions — such as injuries, preeclampsia, and trauma — may also lead to a swollen finger joint.

 Finger swelling can happen when inflammation or fluid accumulates in the tissues or joints of one or all of the fingers.
 A person may lose some mobility and notice that their fingers are stiffer and more tender than usual.